babasaraki/iandow.github.io/_posts/2016-8-31-How-I-Right-Size-VMs-in-Azure-for-Kafka-Streaming.md

 ---
 layout: post
-title: How to VM
+title: How to "Right Size" VMs in Azure for Kafka Streaming
-tags: [pirates, random]
+tags: [azure, kafka]
 ---

 I've been using Azure for hosting a 3 node MapR cluster with which I'm running a streaming application that uses Kafka and Spark to process a fast data stream.
 My use case requires that I be able to ingest 1.7 GB of data into Kafka within 1 minute (approximately 227 Mbps).
 Since this is a relatively high I/O workload, I know I need my cluster nodes to run on Azure's premium storage tier which uses high-performance solid-state drives (SSDs) for virtual machine disks, but within that tier I wasn't sure which of the [Azure VM sizes](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-sizes/) would be optimal (i.e. cheapest) for my application.
 So I ran a simple experiment.